parrenin/IceChrono/README.md

 - `self.correlation_corr_a`     : the correlation matix for the accu correction function
 - `self.correlation_corr_LID`   : the correlation matix for the LID correction function
 - `self.correlation_corr_tau`   : the correlation matix for the thinning correction function

+Optionnally, if they have not been imported in the accu-prior.txt, LID-prior.txt and thinning-prior.txt files, you can also define:
 - `self.sigmap_corr_a`          : the standard deviation of the accu correction function
 - `self.sigmap_corr_LID`        : the standard deviation of the LID correction function
 - `self.sigmap_corr_tau`        : the standard deviation of the thinning correction function

 Let us take a concrete example and assume, as in the AICC2012 example, that the accumulation correlation linearly decreases to zero when the absolute value of the age difference of the accumulation corrections increases to lambda_a yr.
 We first define a function that linearly decreases to zero from 0 to 4000 and which is zero above 4000: